FOR THE FORESEEABLE FUTURE, SARS HAS PUT ALL TRAINING ON HOLD, UNTIL THE NEW SYLLABUS IS CLARIFIED,

 website has many helpful links to training resources and mock exam papers:

-For over 5 years, HamTests has provided a Free range of resources that will help you prepare for your Amateur Radio exam.
+For almost 10 years, HamTests has provided a free range of resources that will help you prepare for your Amateur Radio exam.
 HamTests supports all levels, with practice exams, & some training lessons for Foundation, Intermediate and Advance Licences in UK.
+SITE CLOSED DOWN END OF AUGUST 2018.
+NEW SITE LINKED ON THEIR PAGE.

 Bredhurst Receiving and Transmitting Society.
 Online tuition for Foundation, Intermediate and Advanced licences.